Prince Harry’s memoir has a title and a release date

-Prince Harry: Duke of Sussex’s memoir ‘Spare’ gets release date
+Prince Harry: Duke of Sussex’s memoir Spare gets release date

 ‘For Harry, this is that story at last,’ book’s description reads